Ironman 70.3 Swim Training: 10 Essential Sessions

 Final Tips for Ironman 70.3 Swim Success

-• Practice Fueling: Longer swims still demand proper hydration and fueling habits.
+• Practice Fuelling: Longer swims still demand proper hydration and fuelling habits.

 • Open-Water Practice: Simulate real race conditions whenever possible.